Menu

 Income Tax

-Dealing with income tax issues, from filing your annual return to understanding assessments or dealing with an audit, can be very stressful.
-Information about some of the basics can help you understand not just your responsibilities but also your rights.
-The Canada Revenue Agency (CRA) is responsible for administering both the provincial and federal income tax systems.
+Dealing with income tax issues can be very stressful.
+This can be anything from filing your return, to tax assessments, to tax audits.
+Information about some of the basics can help you understand your rights and responsibilities.
+The Canada Revenue Agency (CRA) administers both the provincial and federal income tax systems.

 Annual Tax Returns